m--isometric composition operators on directed graphs with one circuit: Introduction

 \section{Introduction}

-The notion of $m$--isometric operator was introduced by Agler in \cite{agler-1990} and initially investigated by Agler and Stankus \cite{A-S-1995}.
+The notion of $m$--isometric operator was introduced by Agler in \cite{agler-1990} and initially investigated by Agler and Stankus in \cite{A-S-1995}.
 Recently, there have been published many papers devoted to problems related to $m$--isometric operators (see \cite{A-L-2016,B-S-2018,B-B-M-P-2019,B-M-N-2016,B-M-N-2010,gu-2017,MC-R-2015}).
 In particular, much attention was paid to $m$--isometric unilateral and bilateral weighted shifts.
-Berm\'udez et al. characterized $m$--isometric unilateral weighted shift operators in \cite[Theorem~3.4]{B-M-N-2010}.
-Later on, Abdullah and Le provided a different characterization of $m$--isometric unilateral and bilateral weighted shifts that binds their sequences of weights with certain real polynomials in one variable of degree at most $m-1$ (see \cite[Theorem~2.1, Theorem~5.2]{A-L-2016}).
+Berm\'udez et al. characterized $m$--isometric unilateral weighted shifts in \cite[Theorem~3.4]{B-M-N-2010}.
+Later on, Abdullah and Le provided convenient characterizations of $m$--isometric unilateral and bilateral weighted shifts that bind their sequences of weights with certain real polynomials in one variable of degree at most $m-1$ (see \cite[Theorem~2.1, Theorem~5.2]{A-L-2016}).

-Lately, authors have investigated also other classes of operators i.e.\ $(m,p)$--isometries (see \cite{B-M-N-2016,gu-2017}).
-Both papers concern composition operators on $\ell_p(\nbb)$ for $p\ge 1$.
-Gu provided a characterization of $(m,p)$--isometric composition operators defined on $\ell_p$ that connects cardinality of preimages $\phi^{-n}(j)$ with polynomials $p_j(n)$ of degree at most $m-1$ (see \cite[Theorem~2.9]{gu-2017}) for $j\in\nbb$, where $\phi:\nbb\to\nbb$.
-The operators considered in the above papers can be seen as composition operators on a discrete measure space with counting measure.
-As opposed to them, we are focused on composition operators on discrete measure spaces with arbitrary positive measures.
+Lately, more general classes of operators such as $(m,p)$--isometries (see \cite{B-M-N-2016,gu-2017}) have been investigated.
+Both papers \cite{B-M-N-2016} and \cite{gu-2017} deal with composition operators on $\ell_p$ for $p\ge 1$.
+Gu provided a characterization of $(m,p)$--isometric composition operators defined on $\ell_p$ that ties cardinality of preimages $\phi^{-n}(j)$ for $j\in\nbb$ with certain polynomials of degree at most $m-1$ (see \cite[Theorem~2.9]{gu-2017}).
+The operators considered in the above papers can be seen as composition operators on discrete measure spaces with counting measures.
+As opposed to them, we are focused on composition operators on discrete measure spaces with arbitrary discrete measures (see Section 2).